lauraglo/DeteccionAnomaliasAviones/README.md

 ## Dataset

-The experiments use NASA's **C-MAPSS (Commercial Modular Aero-Propulsion System Simulation)** dataset — a widely used benchmark for prognostics and health management research.
+The experiments use NASA's **C-MAPSS (Commercial Modular Aero-Propulsion System Simulation)** dataset, a widely used benchmark for prognostics and health management research.

 | Property | Value |
 |---|---|